Learn how to use a Mac and Mac OS X

 Submit News ››

-Empowering Users To Switch To Apple Macintosh Computers
+Help, Guides, and News on making the Switch To Apple Macintosh Computers

 What are Windows?

 Windows can be thought of an interface or holder that allow you to work with an application.
 When you open an application Mac OSX will display a window for that application.
-Depending on the application a different window will appear with a particular look and feel for that application.
+Depending on the application a different window will appear with a particular look and feel fspecific to that application.
 Note that the Finder is the default Mac OS X application.

 What do Windows do?